amanda/twarkov_site/README.md

 ## usage
 1. clone the repo
+2. install requirements with pip: ```pip install -r requirements.txt```
-2. run ```python app.py```
+2. run ```python app.py``` and head to localhost:5000 in your favorite browser
-3. see your tweets!
+3. enter yout twitter handle and see your new tweets!

 ## todo
 - error checking for if username entered doesn't exist (right now nothing happens)
-- routing issue: refreshing /generate should take you back to index.html, not /generate
+- routing issue: refreshing /generate should take you back to index